vssmirnov/Additor/README.md

 An additive synth app based on the Web Audio API
 ------------------------------------------------

+Additor is an additive synth built with vanilla JS using the Web Audio API.

+The **src** folder is structured as follows:

+**src/synth** contains modules pertaining to the audio synthesis engine

+**src/widgets** contains classes for the canvas-based widgets

-src folder is structured as follows: src/synth contains the audio synthesis modules src/widgets contains the UI widget modules src/controllers contains the controllers that bind the UI with the synthesis engine src/app.js is the main entry point
+**src/controllers** contains controllers linking the UI with the synthesis engine

-Chrome is highly recommended for full Web Audio API support
+*note: Chrome is highly recommended for full Web Audio API support*